EUCAIM/Glossary/2-Glossary.md

 ### Anonymisation

 The processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject.
 Irreversible removal of personally identifiable information (i.e., all directly and indirectly identifying information) definitely not allowing the identification of the data subjects [[5]](3-References.md#ref-5).
-The methods used to anonymize the data depend on the context and the technology used (such as DICOM tags removal and facial erasing); this process must take into account the recommendations of the Data Protection Authorities of each EU Member State.
+The methods used to anonymize the data depend on the context and the technology used (such as DICOM tags removal and facial erasing); this process must consider the recommendations of the Data Protection Authorities of each EU Member State.
 Anonymized data allows its use in research and the development of artificial intelligence tools without compromising patient confidentiality, facilitating collaboration and information exchange between different institutions.

 ### Artificial Intelligence Act